dcunited001/dcunited001.github.io/_drafts/response-to-fb-information-war-post.md

     cultural noise that prevents semiotic interpretations from being created/managed)

-- this content overload makes it increasingly complicated to understand/predict how information will be interpreted.
+- (the content overload mentioned above) makes it increasingly complicated to understand/predict how information will be interpreted.
   - further, the economics and inability to market information render it difficult for authorities or institutions to respond *to a